PaulKinlan/paul.kinlan.me/content/2015-02-20-Weekly--web-development-links-no-5.markdown

 slug: Weekly--web-development-links-no-5
 date: 2015-02-20
 layout: post
-title: "Weekly Web Development links"
+title: "Weekly Web Development links number 5"
 description: "A weekly run-down"
-categories: browsers mobile webapps newsletter
 ---

 This week is a collection from around the web..... well, my colleagues mostly.